Floods and your Home

 Once a sandbag has been used it cannot be re-used due to the potential harm that could be caused from contaminated water.

-Sandbags are classified as building material and the Council will therefore not collect old/used sandbags.
-You can take old/used sandbags to one of the two Refuse and Recycling Centres in Haringey:
+Sandbags are classified as building material and the council will therefore not collect old/used sandbags.
+You can take old/used sandbags to the reuse and recycling centre:

 - Wood Green Reuse and Recycling Centre